 Save in respect of Schedule 25 (Education) where in this Deed a Contribution is expressed as payable on a per Dwelling basis the contributions shall be calculated as follows

-where Reserved Matters have been approved for the whole of the Development prior to the date on which the payment or first instalment thereof the contribution shall be calculated based on the total number of Dwellings so approved
+where Reserved Matters have been approved for the whole of the Development prior to the date on which the payment or first instalment thereof the Contribution shall be calculated based on the total number of Dwellings so approved

-where a contribution or instalments thereof falls due for payment prior to the approval of Reserved Matters for the whole of Site it shall be calculated on the basis that the Development shall comprise 150 Dwellings PROVIDED THAT where a second or subsequent instalment falls due after Reserved Matters are approved for the whole site for a lesser number of Dwellings that second or subsequent instalment shall be adjusted to reflect any overpayment made by way of the earlier instalment(s) to ensure that the total contribution payable reflects the number of Dwellings so approved
+where a Contribution or instalments thereof falls due for payment prior to the approval of Reserved Matters for the whole of Site it shall be calculated on the basis that the Development shall comprise 150 Dwellings PROVIDED THAT where a second or subsequent instalment falls due after Reserved Matters are approved for the whole site for a lesser number of Dwellings that second or subsequent instalment shall be adjusted to reflect any overpayment made by way of the earlier instalment(s) to ensure that the total Contribution payable reflects the number of Dwellings so approved

-if following the approval of Reserved Matters for the whole of the Development and/or payment of the relevant contribution a subsequent application for approval of Reserved Matters for the Site or any part of it is granted which has the effect of increasing the total number of Dwellings over and above that used to calculate the contribution the Owner shall make payment of the per Dwelling contribution for the additional Dwellings prior to implementation of the Reserved Matters Approval which authorises the increase
+if following the approval of Reserved Matters for the whole of the Development and/or payment of the relevant Contribution a subsequent application for approval of Reserved Matters for the Site or any part of it is granted which has the effect of increasing the total number of Dwellings over and above that used to calculate the Contribution the Owner and Developer shall make payment of the per Dwelling contribution for the additional Dwellings prior to Implementation of the Reserved Matters Approval which authorises the increase

-PROVIDED ALWAYS THAT if following the approval of Reserved Matters for the whole of the Development and/or payment of the relevant contribution a subsequent application for approval of Reserved Matters for the Site or any part of it is granted which has the effect of reducing the total number of Dwellings below that used to calculate the contribution the recipient Council shall not be under any obligation to repay any part of the contribution already paid
+PROVIDED ALWAYS THAT if following the approval of Reserved Matters for the whole of the Development and/or payment of the relevant contribution a subsequent application for approval of Reserved Matters for the Site or any part of it is granted which has the effect of reducing the total number of Dwellings below that used to calculate the Contribution the recipient Council shall not be under any obligation to repay any part of the Contribution already paid

 MISCELLANEOUS

-Save where indicated to the contrary no provisions of this Deed shall be enforceable under the Contracts (Rights of Third Parties) Act 1999 (other than by the parties and their successors in title and assigns and any successor to the District Council's or the County Council's functions).
+Save where indicated to the contrary no provisions of this Deed shall be enforceable under the Contracts (Rights of Third Parties) Act 1999 (other than by the parties and their successors in title and assigns and by the District Council and the County Council and any successor to the District Council's or the County Council's functions).

-This Deed is capable and may be registrable as a local land charge.
+This Deed is capable of and may be registered as a local land charge.

 If any provision of this Deed is or becomes invalid, illegal, unenforceable, it shall be deemed deleted.
 Any deletion of a provision under this Clause shall not affect the validity or enforceability of the rest of this Deed and insofar as reasonably practicable the parties shall amend that provision in such reasonable manner as achieves the intention of the parties without illegality.